 Xtend.AI

 Xtenda.ai is a start-up focused on using AI for solving global challenges in health and other domains.
-It is backed by Medindia.net – a leading online publisher of health information, an a developer of health applications and services for consumers, doctors, healthcare professionals globally.
+It is backed by Medindia.net – a leading online publisher of health information, and a developer of health applications and services for consumers, doctors, healthcare professionals globally.
 Medindia’s website and applications are visited by over 4 million visitors each month from over 230 countries.
 Medindia offers almost 1 million pages of trusted health and wellness information including news, special reports, articles, animations, slides, infographics, videos, health directories, drug information, calculators, personalized health record, mobile apps, interactive tools, applications and much more.
 All of Medindia’s content is edited and authenticated by doctors and healthcare professionals.
 It is certified to comply with the HONCode standard for trustworthy health information.
 Medindia.net is headquartered in India and owned operated by Medindia4u.com Pvt.
 Ltd. – a private limited company based in Chennai, India.
 It has a marketing and support offices in USA.

 Involved people: Arun Shroff, CEO of Xtend.AI.
 Topic Driver for this topic group.